oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 A fast way to start, is obtaining an Oracle Cloud Infrastructure account by **signing up for the [Free Tier][oci_freetier]**.
 Because Oracle assigns dedicated resources to every user, new registrations can be prevented by a lack of resources in a specific region.
 Select a different region for the registration usually helps to overcome the hurdle.

-{% img aligncenter assets/cloud_shell.png "OCI Free Tier" %}
+{% imgx aligncenter assets/cloud_shell.png "OCI Free Tier" %}

 After obtaining an account we log into the web console and start the [Cloud Shell][oci_cloudshell] with |*>_*| button.
 The cloud shell launches in the region that is active in the cloud console.
 For the initial setup the home region of a tenant should be selected.
 Executing deployment plans, Terraform depends on the directory structure to identify files that belong to a plan.